How to Buy Olive Oil: 2 Steps to Find Liquid Gold

 It’s a myth that you shouldn’t use extra-virgin olive oil for cooking.
 Extra-virgin olive oil has a smoke point of up to 410° F, making it a fine choice for cooking, even frying.

 Unfiltered extra-virgin olive oil is considered an artisanal product, and therefore more expensive.
 All that cloudiness and particulate matter adds flavor and character.
 Unfiltered oil also tends to be higher in antioxidant polyphenols.
-Buy fancy unfiltered EVOO in small amounts and use it in dressing or as a condiment, drizzled over soup or beans or roasted vegetables.
+Buy fancy unfiltered EVOO in small amounts and use it in dressing or as a condiment, drizzled over soup or beans or roasted vegetables or pizza.

 An oil’s color is a sign of the type of olive used and when it was harvested (early-season oils may to be greener).
 Robust olio nuovo, made with young, first-of-season olives, tends to have a pungent, peppery, even bitter bite (also an indication of more antioxidants).